LucasDelfino92/morrowindsharp/modlist.md

 ## MISCELLANEOUS

 - [**Book Pickup**](https://www.nexusmods.com/morrowind/mods/46625) by NullCascade: enables picking up books by default, instead of opening them.
 This can be disabled by holding shift.
 The behavior can be inverted using the mod config menu.
+- [**Burial of a Taxman**](https://www.nexusmods.com/morrowind/mods/43962?) by Alxemical: Socucius Ergalla will now arrange for the taxman's mortal remains to be buried during the quest Death of a Taxman.
 - [**Creeper the Drummer**](https://www.nexusmods.com/morrowind/mods/42451) by Faelian: alters Creeper's animations making him randomly sit on the ground and play his drums.
 - [**Fix those bastard rope fences**](https://www.nexusmods.com/morrowind/mods/45741) by EJ-12 and Petethegoat: modifies collision boxes on rope-related meshes to prevent getting stuck in them, as well as the player and NPC's hitboxes, making it easier to squeeze past NPCs in tight situations.
 - [**GreetDistanceReducer**](https://www.nexusmods.com/morrowind/mods/43994) by helswake: NPCs will not shout at you as often when you walk by.
 They will still greet you, though, you just have to be a bit closer.